hanabi/hanabi.github.io/README.md

 * When performing a *Prompt* by touching a sole rainbow card, the player doing the clue may have a free choice between multiple colors.
 In other words, there may exist multiple colors that will ONLY touch the rainbow card.
 * If a player has a free choice to choose the color that matches the intended *Prompt* target but instead deliberately chooses a different color, this signals that it is actually a *Finesse* instead of a *Prompt*.
 * For example, on the first turn of a 3-player game:
-  * Alice clues Bob reds, which touches a red 1 in slot 1 and a red 3 in slot 2.
+  * Alice clues Bob red, which touches a red 1 in slot 1 and a red 3 in slot 2.
   * Bob plays red 1 from slot 1.
 He draws a rainbow 1, which is now in his slot 1.
   * Cathy discards.
   * Alice notices that Bob has a rainbow 1 in *Finesse Position*.
 And Cathy has a rainbow 2 in her hand.